 Market Policies and Regulations

-All vendors must abide by the Policies and Regulations and the applicable Ground Rules set forth by the Kootenai County Farmers’ Market Board of Directors.
+All vendors must abide by the Policies and Regulations and the applicable Ground Rules (see below) set forth by the Kootenai County Farmers’ Market Board of Directors.
 All vendors, members, and non-members alike, must sign an agreement to this effect.
-Click to read the 2017 Kootenai County Farmers’ Market Policies and Regulations.

 How to Apply for Membership